scillgame/scill-unreal/Documentation/Index.md

 **Callback Signature:**

 - ChallengeCategories: [ChallengeCategory[]](#challenge-category). an array of challenge categories containing all active personal challenges.
+- Success: boolean. whether the Request was processed successfully

 ##### Get All Personal Challenges